BruceRodrigues/screening/BasicReactScaffold/README.md

 The goal of this exercise is scaffold out a basic react project using webpack.
 ___

-Here at Carta, we need to take into account several parameters during our builds and deployments and overtime we outgrew basic webpack configurations.
-As we grew, we had to account for the following:
+As UI engineers, we need to take into account several parameters during our builds and deployments.
+Over a piece of software's lifespan it's common to outgrow basic webpack configurations.
+It is important to account for the following:

 1. Deployments into prexisting software infrastructures
 2. Toggling features per client or environment
-3. The size of our codebase and the rate at which refactors take place,
+3. The size of the codebase and the rate at which refactors take place,
 4. Supporting new polyfills and deprecating old ones

 Due to these factors a successful front end engineer should have a solid grasp of node.js and webpack